Meet Our Ambassadors

 Garry is a proud descendant of the Ngatjumay and Noongar peoples.
 He now lives and works in Victoria on Wurundjeri and Boon Wurrung Traditional Lands.
 Garry was previously at the Victorian Aboriginal Community Controlled Health Organisation as the Sexual Health and Blood Borne Virus Coordinator, training and supporting Aboriginal Health Workers across the State, he also worked with the Western Australian AIDS Council, and Hepatitis Victoria.

 ‘I’m an HIV Ambassador because I’ve seen the harm that HIV and can do and I’ve seen what can be done to stop it!
 All it takes is for all of us to learn more about HIV, what it is, what we can do prevent it, and what we can do to support people with HIV in the community.
 I’m an ambassador because I know we need to break down the taboo around talking about sex and injecting drugs in our communities.
 We need to learn how to protect ourselves and our communities from HIV.
 Together we can stop it.
 We can stop it and with your help we will stop it. #UANDMECANSTOPHIV.’

 Zane is a Wocca Wocca, Gureng Gureng man, currently studying for a diploma in Aboriginal & Torres Strait Islander Primary Health Care.
-He has worked as a men’s Indigenous health care worker in sexual health for four years, at Queensland Health (Metro South).
+He works as a men’s Indigenous health care worker in sexual health for at Queensland Health.